Chunkys0up7/MCP/docs/Tasks_27th_May.md

 **Check-in (29 May):**
 - Dashboard refactor complete: all cards use shared Card and theme.
 Proceeding to table/detail view audit and next UI/UX tasks.

+**Check-in (29 May):**
+- Loading, empty, and error states are now standardized across Dashboard, Marketplace, and Execution Monitor.
+Proceeding to dashboard toolbar and system health widget next.

+**Check-in (29 May):**
+- Dashboard now includes a quick access toolbar and a system health widget.
+Proceeding to Execution Monitor improvements next.

 ---